Arvanu

 When does a company need this instead of an agency?

-Usually when the real problem is not coding capacity but decision-making.
-If the company has people who can help build, but nobody owns priorities, governance, or architecture direction, a fractional role can make more sense than another external delivery team.
+When the real problem is not coding capacity but decision-making.
+If your team can build but nobody owns priorities, governance, or architecture direction, a fractional operator often makes more sense than another delivery team.

 Is this only about strategy?

-No. The market is moving away from strategy-only AI consulting.
-The useful version of this role is close enough to delivery to make sure decisions survive real implementation.
+No. The market has moved past strategy-only AI consulting.
+The useful version of this role stays close enough to delivery to make sure decisions survive real implementation.

 Why is this becoming more relevant now?

-Because AI tools are easier to access than ever, but getting business value and safe deployment is still hard.
-More companies have AI pilots than production systems, which creates demand for someone who can close that gap.
+AI tools are easier to access than ever, but getting real business value and safe deployment is still hard.
+More companies have pilots than production systems.
+That gap is where this role lives.

 Next step